Estimating Nonseparable Selection Models: A Functional Contraction Approach: Introduction

-We propose a two-step semi-parametric maximum likelihood estimator for the selection function, parameterized by a finite-dimensional parameter, and potential outcome distributions.
-In the first step, we obtain a nonparametric estimate of the selected outcome distribution directly from the data.
-Given this estimate, we use our contraction result to recover the potential outcome distributions for \emph{any parameter} in the selection function.
-In the second step, we construct the model-implied choice probabilities and match them with the data moments.
-Once we have an estimator for the selection parameter, a plug-in estimator for the potential outcome distribution can be readily obtained.

-We establish the consistency and asymptotic normality of the proposed estimator (Theorems~\ref{thm: consistency} and \ref{thm: normal}).
-This is particularly challenging because the mapping from the potential to the selected outcome distributions does not have a closed form.
-We prove that this mapping is a homeomorphism, a key result in establishing consistency and asymptotic normality.
+We then embed this identification result into a two-step estimation strategy for the unobserved potential outcome distributions and the parameters of the selection function.
+In the first step, we estimate the selected outcome distribution conditional on both observable and unobservable covariates using the instrumental variable approach from the nonclassical measurement error literature \citep{hu2008identification,hu2008instrumental}.
+In the second step, we propose a nested fixed-point algorithm to estimate the parameters of the selection function: in the inner loop, for any candidate selection function, we recover the potential outcome distributions by iterating the operator, while in the outer loop we search for the parameter values that maximize the likelihood of the observed choice patterns.
+The potential outcome distributions are then obtained by reapplying the fixed-point algorithm at the estimated parameters of the selection function.

-To examine the finite sample properties of our estimator, we conduct Monte Carlo simulations across various designs of the outcome equation.
-Our results show that the biases in our estimator are generally small, and the standard deviation decreases as the sample size increases across all simulation designs.
-Our nonparametric estimation of the potential outcome distributions outperforms the standard two-step method when the two-step method misspecifies the outcome equations.
-Notably, even when the selection function is misspecified by econometricians, our method performs robustly in estimating the potential outcome distributions.
+We establish the consistency and asymptotic normality of the proposed estimators in Theorems \ref{thm: consistency} and \ref{thm: normal} under suitable regularity conditions.
+To examine their finite sample properties, we conduct Monte Carlo simulations across various designs of the outcome equation.
+Our results show that the biases in our estimators are generally small, and the standard deviation decreases as the sample size increases across all simulation designs.
+Our nonparametric estimation of the potential outcome distributions outperforms the classic Heckman parametric two-step approach and the quantile selection model of \cite{arellano2017quantile} with linear quantile functions and a Gaussian copula, particularly when the outcome equation contains nonseparable error terms.